-- Go to the timetable pages on the UCC website - Select the current academic year - On the first page, from the 'Programme Timetable' option select your programme and year (e.g. BComm1), these are listed alphabetically and by year. - Select the day or teaching period you wish to search.
-Note Teaching Period 1 runs from Week 5-16 (from 9th September on).
-Teaching Period 2 runs from Week 23-34 (from 13th January on). - Tutorials are NOT normally listed on the Timetable.
+- Tutorials are NOT normally listed on the Timetable.
 Students should check with Course Lecturers and Departments for tutorial details once term begins.
-Timetables can be difficult to read initially however with a little bit of practise it gets easier. - The lecture hours are listed across the top of the table and the days down the left hand column. - Three pieces of information are given within individual lecture slots the Subject Code e.g. AC1100, the Venue Code e.g. C-LL-2 (Boole Lecture Theatre 2) and the weeks in which the lectures run e.g. WKS 5-16, 20-31. - To identify the location of the lecture or tutorial, refer to the building codes section on the website
+Timetables can be difficult to read initially however with a little bit of practise it gets easier. - The lecture hours are listed across the top of the table and the days down the left hand column. - Three pieces of information are given within individual lecture slots the Subject Code e.g. AC1100, the Venue Code e.g. C-LL-2 (Boole Lecture Theatre 2) and the weeks in which the lectures run. - To identify the location of the lecture or tutorial,refer to the building codes section on the website